 South Windsor has a well-balanced, economically diverse mix of businesses and light manufacturing uses, commercial office buildings, medical facilities and retail space.
+The number of Residential and Commercial Building Permits totaled 2,339 or an 8.4% increase over previous fiscal year.
 Notable economic Development included the following: